Postboote1/canvas-collab-create/README.md

 14. Notification on canvas only at the bottom not at the top
 15. Export as PDF and Image
 16. Better image movement
+17. Only can save canvas when an objekt is added and then an image.
+A canvas can not be saved when only a image is uploaded